ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Automation/Mechanical/MeshWorkflow.md

 ### MeshWorkflow.AddInput()

-Adds an ‚ÄúInput‚Äù node as child object under the ‚ÄúMesh Workflow‚Äù and returns the new MeshWorkflowInput object if not existent, otherwise it returns the already available MeshWorkflowInput object.
+Adds an ìInputî node as child object under the ìMesh Workflowî and returns the new MeshWorkflowInput object if not existent, otherwise it returns the already available MeshWorkflowInput object.

 <!-- !! processed by numpydoc !! -->